 Another point in this standard specifies the exact position of the high-contrast part of a stair tread nosing relative to the front edge of the stair itself.
 The contrast strip cannot be set too far back from the edge, nor can it extend very far at all down the front of the stair, (the riser).

-Latham Australia has been making compliant, high quality Stair Tread Nosings for over 65 years, adapting and evolving the designs as the Standards have changed over that time.
+Latham Australia has been making compliant, high quality Stair Tread Nosings for almost 70 years, adapting and evolving the designs as the Standards have changed over that time.
 We understand the need to comply and we assess all of our designs regularly.
 We have a team of technical experts who are happy to discuss the needs of architects and designers, to ensure that compliant Stair Tread Nosings are specified.